veikkos/omega-kernel/README.md

         PATH,DEVKITARM,DEVKITPRO,LIBGBA

     3.Double click on build.bat under Windows.
-If it goes well, you will get ezkernel.gba 4.Rename the ezkernel.gba to ezkernel.bin, that is the omega kernel upgrade file
+If it goes well, you	will get ezkernel.bin which is the omega kernel upgrade file

+### Dark red UI

+In addition to original UI, firmware can also be built with nice dark red UI.
+Credits to Nona_Elexis.

+Change `make` to `make RED_THEME=1` in build.bat or command line.

+Run `make clean` before changing UI type!